tbroyer/gradle-apt-plugin/README.md

 ## Build cache

-Compilation tasks are still [cacheable](https://docs.gradle.org/current/userguide/build_cache.html) with a few caveats:
- * Only one _language_ can be used per source set (i.e. either `src/main/java` or `src/main/groovy` but not both), unless Groovy joint compilation is used (putting Java files in `src/main/groovy`), or tasks are configured to use distinct generated sources destination directories.
+Compilation tasks are still [cacheable](https://docs.gradle.org/current/userguide/build_cache.html) with the caveat that only one _language_ can be used per source set (i.e. either `src/main/java` or `src/main/groovy` but not both), unless Groovy joint compilation is used (putting Java files in `src/main/groovy`), or tasks are configured to use distinct generated sources destination directories.
- * Groovy compilation tasks are only fully cacheable starting with Gradle 4.3.
-   In previous versions, the tasks won't be relocatable and will only be cacheable if files in the annotation processor path do not change (e.g. when using a project dependency and that project is rebuilt, even if the classes come from the build cache).
-   This due to a bug/limitation in Gradle preventing the plugin to rely on `options.annotationProcessorPath`, and having no mean to tell Gradle to use classpath normalization; this was fixed in Gradle 4.3.

 ## Gradle Kotlin DSL